Policies & Procedures

 Swimwear

-Babies must wear a form-fitting onesie over an approved swim diaper.
-The onesie helps them not be too slippery for me to hold.
+Babies must wear a form-fitting, one-piece swimsuit (like a shirt and bottom all in one) over an approved swim diaper.
 Certain types of wetsuits are also appropriate for babies and young children.
 Please reach out to me if you think your student needs a wetsuit.

 Her mom loops this student's long